 As part of our commitment to encourage high standards we are currently undertaking 3 new ventures.

 We have approved a scheme of Selective Licensing for part of the Page Hall area to deal with the worst area of low housing demand and poor property condition of the houses in this area.
-Landlords are required to apply for licences for their tenanted properties if they fall within the purple area of the map.
+Landlords are required to apply for licences for their tenanted properties.

 We have developed a scheme with Sheffield Hallam University and Hallam Union.
 Be part of the scheme, comply with minimum property standards and a management code for Snug.